 As a result, fiber cement sidings installation demands are much greater and require an installation crew and considerably more time and effort.
 These cost factors are typically included in the price of installation and account for much of the total cost.

 Lap Siding is a Great Option for All Homeowners

 The question as to whether lap siding is worth it is yes.
-Lap siding adds value to a home. often raising total home value to more than the original asking price.
-Any costs accumulated through the installation process can be considered investments that will only grow, as the value of the house, and the savings from avoiding costly repair from other siding, only grows.
+Lap siding adds value to a home. often raising the total home value to more than the original asking price.
+Any costs accumulated through the installation process can be considered investments that will only grow, as the value of the house, and the savings from avoiding costly repair from other sidings only grows.